Ninad-Bhangui/steam-protondb-reporter/README.md

 # steam-protondb-reporter
 (WIP) Currently exports a csv of protondb scores of all games owned by a steam account.

-With valve launching the steam deck, Linux gaming might soon be a reality.
-However, it's not easy for someone who owns a lot of games on steam to get an idea about how many games owned would be reasonably compatible with proton.
-Steam does not show a protondb score as of now.
-This tool generates a csv report with steam game id, name, and protondb metrics taken from https://www.protondb.com/.

 This could have been much easier in python/node.
 But my intention was to practice rust on something I needed.
 Also wanted to try async rust via tokio.
 This is my first attempt at coding in rust (beyond following tutorials and easy exercism exercises)
 ## Steps to generate Report